ezeportela/nodexe-mysql/README.md

 ## Introduction

-This is a powerful library with common & utils functions developed to improve your projects.
+This is a library to connect to mysql.
 All of them had been tested and used in different projects avoiding the effort to implement in your project.

 ## Install